-The definition of the quality of inferred contracts used in this study involves two measures: the proportion of correct assertion clauses and the proportion of relevant assertion clauses, based on the following definitions: an IA is correct if it reflects a property of the source code (rather than a property of the test suite); it is relevant if it is correct and expresses a property that is interesting.
+The definition of the quality of inferred contracts used in this study involves two measures: the proportion of correct assertion clauses and the proportion of relevant assertion clauses, based on the following definitions: an IA is correct if it reflects a property of the source code (a property that holds for all executions of the code and not just the executions through the particular test suite); it is relevant if it is correct and interesting.
 An IA is said to be uninteresting if it follows one of four patterns:

 - Relation between unrelated variables IA involving variables whose relation is purely accidental.
-For example, an assertion clause of the form person.age < person. bank_account_number may always be true for a certain implementation, but most likely uninteresting. - Equality of constants IA that are trivially true because they refer to constants.
-E.g. time1.hours_in_day = time2. hours_in_day, where time1 and time2 are instances of class TIME, which has a constant attribute hours_in_day. - Redundant IA that are trivially implied by other IA at the same program point (where the implication does not depend on knowledge of the source code).
-As an example of a trivial implication, if it is already inferred that (sorted_items /= Void)= Result4, then an assertion clause (sorted_items = Void)= (not Result) is redundant.
+For instance, an assertion clause of the form person.age < person. bank_account_number may always be true for a certain implementation, but most likely uninteresting. - Equality of constants IA that are trivially true because they refer to constants.
+E.g. time1.hours_in_day = time2. hours_in_day, where time1 and time2 are instances of class TIME, which has a constant attribute hours_in_day.